‘Monster’ guilty of stepdaughter’s murder after girl suffered ‘catastrophic’ injuries

 A mother and her “monster” boyfriend have been found guilty over the death of a two-year-old girl who was fatally attacked at her home in Wales.

 Lola James died in hospital four days after suffering “catastrophic” brain injuries in the early hours of 17 July 2020.
+She had also sustained more than 100 bruises and scratches to her body, and damage to both her eyes.

 Lola’s stepfather, Kyle Bevan, denied murdering the youngster a few months after moving in with the family in Haverfordwest, Pembrokeshire, claiming Lola had fallen down the stairs after being jumped on by the pet dog.